-Clinically acquired resistance towards aminoglycosides can be conferred by different mechanisms:
+Clinically acquired resistance towards aminoglycosides can be conferred by different mechanisms.
+These mechanisms are principle mechanisms of drug resistance:

-- presence of aminoglycoside modifying enzymes (aminolgyocoside nucleotidyl transferases (ANT), aminoglycoside acetyl transferases (AAC), aminolgycoside phosphotransferases (APH). - altered structure of the target (ribosomal proteins, ribosomal RNA) - altered membrane permeability - extrusion of the aminoglycosides from the cell by efflux pumps phenomenon called cross resistance.
+- presence of antibiotic modifying enzymes (aminolgyocoside nucleotidyl transferases (ANT), aminoglycoside acetyl transferases (AAC), aminolgycoside phosphotransferases (APH) - altered structure of the target (ribosomal proteins, ribosomal RNA) - altered membrane permeability - extrusion of the antibiotics from the cell by efflux pumps

+Some of these resistance mechanisms are specific for a particular aminoglycoside subclass, others confer broad range resistance towards a number of several subclasses, a phenomenon called cross resistance.
 As a consequence of cross resistance the entire class of aminoglycosides looses its therapeutic potential.

-Some of these resistance mechanisms are specific for a particular aminoglycoside subclass, others confer broad range resistance towards a number of several subclasses, a